Song1940/Fliexi_clique/README.md

 ### A simple description for finding flexi-clique and some experiments are as follows:

 ### Peeling algorithm for the flexi-clique
-[command for the tree type is in ()]
 - Input parameters
-  - Path of the hypergraph data
+  - Path of the graph data
   - $\tau$

--Then the size of the flexi-clique and nodes containted in are saved.
+- Then the size of the flexi-clique and nodes containted in are saved.
 Example code for the index construction is below
 ```
 python flexi_clique.py --file_path amazon.txt --tau 0.5